mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Mostly, he wanted to check whether his understanding of how I'd found his passport number was correct (it was).
 He also wanted to ask how to learn about "IT".

-He said something[^recording] about how if he was dropped in the middle of the bush, he could navigate his way out looking at the sun, and the direction of rivers no worries.
+He said something[^recording] about how if he was dropped in the middle of the bush, he could navigate his way out by looking at the sun and the direction of rivers "no worries".
 But "the IT"?
 Bamboozling.

 [^recording]: I didn't record our call, I only took some notes, so this isn't a quote, oops.
 Looks like I'm not a professional journalist.